Lovejoy (TV series): Characters

+Locations

+The series was mostly set and filmed in Suffolk and Essex.
+Much was filmed around Long Melford.
+Belchamp Hall in Essex was used as 'Felsham Hall'.
+The beach where the character Drummer had his shack was Shingle Street in Suffolk.
+The harbour and Coast Guard station were at Walberswick, Suffolk.
+The unveiling ceremony that Lady Jane is first seen at was filmed in Kersey, Suffolk.
+The sea fort used was the Horse Sand Fort much further south in the Solent.

 Broadcast history

 The series was notable for its style and pace.
 Lovejoy would frequently break the fourth wall, revealing his thoughts and motives by addressing the audience directly.
 The first series was shown on BBC1 in the first half of 1986.
 It concluded with a two-part special.

 Despite the first series being a moderate ratings success, Lovejoy was not brought back until January 1991.
 The delay was partly due to a financing disagreement between executive producer and BBC management which resolved in 1989 after personnel turnover.
 The original four cast members returned for the next two series between 1991 and 1992.
 With the start of the fourth series in 1993, Malcolm Tierney reprised his first series role as Charlie Gimbert.

 During the fifth series, several cast changes were made.
 Phyllis Logan left the show in the second episode and Chris Jury departed in the sixth episode, although both characters returned for the sixth series finale.
 Two new regular characters were added: Lovejoy's new apprentice, Beth Taylor, and Charlotte Cavendish, who ran a local antiques auction house.

 The sixth and final series of ten episodes was broadcast between October and December 1994.
 Two ninety-minute Lovejoy specials for Christmas were shown in 1992 and 1993.
 The theme tune used in the opening and end credits, as well as the incidental music for each episode, was composed by Denis King.